ahmetozlu/object_detection_chooch/README.md

 Here are the explanation of software work flow:

 - Input image sends (http post) to CHOOCH AI and then detected objects information fetch in json format.
-- Json string is parsed and the detected objects information are stored in a python dictionary variable (key='object_title', value='coordinates').
+- Json string is parsed and the detected objects information are stored in a dictionary (key='object_title', value='coordinates').
 - Drawing bounding boxes around the etected object using OpenCV.
 - Cropping the detected objects and saving as new images using OpenCV.
 - Storing the detected object informatin in csv files.